15 November 2024

 • Sing worship songs?—easily done.

-• Learn from fellow Christians?—I have their books; I have the internet; I got content.
+• Learn from fellow Christians?—I have their books; nowadays I have the internet; I got content.

 • Study the bible?—sure.

 • Tithing?
-Well yes, I could donate money to myself for “religious” expenses; or I could give that money to charity.
-Or I could spend all of it at a Peets one afternoon while I sat there reading some Christian book; wouldn’t that totally count?
+Well kinda.
+I could donate money to myself for “religious” expenses.
+Or I could give that money to charity.
+Or I could spend all of it at a Peets one afternoon while I sit there reading some Christian book; wouldn’t that totally count?

 • Take holy communion?
 I could eat saltines and grape juice on my own, and call it communion.
 But the vital element in communion is, y’know, actual communion—with fellow Christians.
 So that makes it tricky.

-As are all our other rituals which require the participation of other Christians.
-Plus evangelism: Once you lead someone to Jesus, where do you take ’em so they can be taught Christianity and mentored?
-Well I could do it myself… but that’d mean I’m starting a church, right?
+As are all our other rituals which require the participation of fellow Christians.
+Plus evangelism: Once you share Jesus with someone, where do you take ’em so they can be taught Christianity and mentored?
+Well I could do it by myself… but that’d mean I’m starting a church, right?

 There are plenty more excuses.
 Some of them get pretty complex, and as a result they kinda merit whole articles, because it takes a little time to take these excuses apart.
 But for many a Christian, any excuse will do.